ricky-andre/ACI-Python-Scripts-Automation/README.md

 - a switch selector containing the two consecutive switches
 - an interface profile with the two node-ID

-For exmaple, if the two nodes have id 141 and 142 the following objects will be created:
+For example, if the two nodes have id 141 and 142 the following objects will be created:
 "mo/uni/infra/accportprof-Leaf-141-142_IntProf"
 "mo/uni/infra/nprof-Leaf-141-142_LeafProf"
 "uni/infra/nprof-Leaf-141-142_LeafProf/leaves-Leaf-141-142_SwSel-typ-range"